shader-slang/slangpy/README.md

 Internally this would be relatively simple to implement.
 The call to `torch()` would generate a function that could gain access to the input/output tensors.
 These would then be passed to a call an `autograd.Function.apply` call in the correct order.
 It's made doubly easy, because Benedikt already solved most of this in `copper` :)

+Note: if pytorch module was not found, this would simply throw an exception, thus allowing kernel functions to operate correctly in a project without pytorch installed.

 ## None-pytorch projects / Custom optimizers

 Due to the huge performance gains it's reasonable to assume the trend of custom optimizers will continue.
 Whilst it's not the job of kernel functions to _solve_ this, they should still represent an increase in usability over pure calls to compute.